Ofsted changes for the 2021/22 academic year: summary

-Ofsted has updated its inspection handbooks for September 2021.
-See what's changed for the new academic year, including inspection guidance on sexual harassment and the extension of inspection windows.
+Ofsted updated its inspection handbooks for September 2021.
+See what's changed for this academic year, including inspection guidance on sexual harassment and the extension of inspection windows.

 - Quick summary: what's changed?

 - Ofsted transitional period still in place